webbelito/SpeedRuns/README.md

 ### Credits

-Developed by Webbe for World of Warcraft 1.12.1.
+Developed by Webbe (http://twitch.tv/webbe) for World of Warcraft 1.12.1.

-Twitch: http://twitch.tv/webbe for any type of support!